California wildfires prompt evacuations amid heat wave

 “We had multiple 911 calls from folks unable to evacuate” because their homes were surrounded by the fire, Shoots told the San Diego Union-Tribune.

+The National Weather Service said many valleys, foothills, mountains and desert areas of the state remained under an elevated fire risk because of low humidity and high temperatures, which set several records for the day.
+The hottest days were expected to be Sunday and Monday.

 Wildfires have sprung up this summer throughout the Western states.
-The largest and deadliest blaze in California so far this year erupted in July in Siskyou County.
+The largest and deadliest blaze in California this year erupted in late July in Siskyou County, near the Oregon state line.
 It killed four people and destroyed much of the small community of Klamath River.